Myosotis alpestris

-Myosotis alpestris or alpine forget-me-not is a herbaceous perennial plant in the flowering plant family Boraginaceae.
+Myosotis alpestris, the alpine forget-me-not, is a herbaceous perennial plant in the flowering plant family Boraginaceae.
 The alpine forget-me-not is the county flower of Westmorland in the United Kingdom.

 Distribution

+Its native distribution includes much of western, southern and central Europe and the Caucasus, east to central Asia.
 In Great Britain it occurs in only two localities, in limestone grassland in the North Pennines, and at high elevation on mica schist on and nearby Ben Lawers.
-Its native distribution includes much of southern and central Europe and the Caucasus.